Mister Roberts (1955 film): Production

-Nevertheless, Ford was replaced by LeRoy after difficulties with Fonda (Ford apparently punched Fonda in the jaw during a heated argument), and a gall bladder attack that necessitated emergency surgery.
+Nevertheless, Ford was replaced by LeRoy after difficulties with Fonda (Ford apparently punched Fonda in the jaw during a heated argument), and a gall bladder problem that necessitated emergency surgery.
 It has been widely speculated which scenes were directed by LeRoy.
 Jack Lemmon shed some light on this issue in his DVD commentary: "Mervyn LeRoy would watch all of the rushes that Ford had shot prior to his temporary departure and decided to shoot them the way John Ford would have shot 'em."
 Logan, who had directed the original stage production in which Fonda starred, re-shot major portions of the film, at Fonda's request.

 The DVD release of this film includes an audio commentary by Lemmon in which he recounts stories of his experience making the film and his views on acting.
 During the production of the film, Lemmon began a long-term friendship with Cagney which continued until Cagney's death in 1986.
 Prior to his appearance in his first film, years before Mister Roberts, he started in live television.
 In one particular performance, Lemmon decided to play his character differently.
 He decided to play the character left-handed, which was opposite to his own handedness.
 With much practice, he pulled off the performance without anyone noticing the change.
 Even Lemmon's wife was fooled.
 A few years later, Lemmon met Cagney on their way to Midway Island to film Mister Roberts.
 Cagney asked, "Are you still fooling people into believing you're left-handed?"
 They had a great laugh and a strong friendship was born.

-Fonda wrote in his 1982 autobiography, My Life, that he believed that as good as the movie is, the play is even better.
-Mister Roberts was William Powell's final acting appearance, although he lived nearly another 30 years, dying at age 91 in 1984.
-The film was also Cagney's last movie for Warner Bros., the studio that had propelled him to stardom in the 1930s and under which he had spent the majority of his career under contract.
+Fonda, in his 1982 autobiography, My Life, praised the movie but said he believed the play was even better.
+Mister Roberts was William Powell's final film and final acting appearance, although he lived nearly another 30 years, dying at age 91 in 1984.
+The film was James Cagney's last movie for Warner Bros., the studio that had propelled him to stardom in the 1930s and under which he had spent the majority of his career under contract.